Your Organization Manages Updates on This PC: 6 Ways to Fix

 - After that, your account role will be mentioned right underneath your account name.
 It should be saying Administrator; if it is not, you need to contact your system administrator to get your account upgraded to an administrator or get credentials for the administrator account.

-As mentioned earlier, this issue mostly means that you are not running an administrator account.
-Thus, the first and foremost thing you should ensure is that you have an administrator account on the system or at least have credentials for one.
+As mentioned earlier, this issue mostly means you are not running an administrator account.
+Thus, the first and foremost thing you should ensure is that you have an administrator account on the system or credentials for one.

 Changing to an administrator account will most likely resolve the issue.
 If you are already logged in with an admin account, move on to the next solutions in the list.